 Owen Hart sadly fell to his death at the Over the limit 1999, after a harness he was attached to broke.
 He died that night, and tributes from various wrestlers dominated the headlines.
 His widow, Dr Martha Hart, has recently signed a deal for Owen Hart’s image to be used in AEW.
 This includes merchandise and an appearance for Owen Hart in the AEW Video Game.

 If he had been afforded the opportunity to extend his career like many others on this list, I’m sure he would higher up on the list.
 Sadly, due to his passing we never got to see what Owen Hart could really do, which was a huge shame.
+Had he not perished on that fateful day, who knows just how high on the list of best Canadian wrestlers he could go.

 8. Trish Stratus